We read the term perfect used in the first verse in the book of Job:

 The Hebrew word tōm, translated in Job 1:1 as perfect, has a number of different usages.
 The word, or one of its derivatives, is used in Genesis 17:1 where God told Abraham to “be perfect.”
 And all Israel was instructed to “be perfect” in verses such as Deuteronomy 18:13, 2 Samuel 22:33, and Psalm 101:2,6.

-Obviously, then, the Hebrew word in Job 1:1 was used to describe a person who was attempting to follow God’s commandments to the best of his ability.
+Similar to the definition shared, the Hebrew word in Job 1:1 was used to describe a person who was attempting to follow God’s commandments to the best of his ability.
 Job was straight, just and right in his loyalty and devotion to God.
+Job was placed on himself a test that would prove to be a public testimony, both to us and the universe.
+He set an example to trust in the Lord, despite circumstances.

 In His service,